vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 on 12 th worship of Vasudeva with various kinds of lotuses ; Yātrotsava on 13th by Vaispavas; fast on 14th and on pūrnimā worship of Vāsudeva and japa of mantra 'om namo Vasudevāya'; HV II 760, KV 223, SmK 355, Agni chap.
 207. HV says that this may be continued till the awakening

-of Visṇu in K. Kautuka-Nine things are so called, viz Durvā, barley sprouts,
+of Viṣṇu in K. Kautuka-Nine things are so called, viz Durvā, barley sprouts,

 vālaka, mango leaves, two kinds of haridrā (turmeric), mustard, peacock feathers, serpent's slough; they are to be tied on kankaṇa in marriage &c.
 HV I. 49, VR 16.
 The